bsherin/tactic/docs/Which-tiles-are-available-when.rst

 When you first log in, Tactic automatically loads all of the tiles with the tag **default**.
 So you can control your default set by adding or removing this tag from your tile modules.

-You can manually load additional tiles using the :guilabel:`load` button in your tile library, or from the `Tile Creator <Tile-Creator.html>`__ or `Module Viewer <Module-Viewer.html>`__.
+You can manage the loaded tiles from the tile pane of your library.
+Loaded tiles have an up arrow.
+You can use the :guilabel:`load` menu to manually load and unload individual tiles.
+You can also reset the set of loaded tiles to just the tiles with the default tag.
 Any loaded tile is immediately available universally, across all of your open projects, or in any new project windows you open.

+It's also possible to load a tile from the `Tile Creator <Tile-Creator.html>`__ or `Module Viewer <Module-Viewer.html>`__.

 .. note::
     If you load a tile, and an existing tile has the same name, then the old